Shanghai COVID curbs prompt half of U.S. firms in China to cut revenue forecasts - survey | Headlines

 Shanghai COVID curbs prompt half of U.S. firms in China to cut revenue forecasts - survey

-More than half of U.S. multinational companies in China have reduced their annual revenue projections, mostly due to the recent COVID-19 outbreak in Shanghai, according to a survey by the American Chamber of Commerce in Shanghai published on Friday.
+More than half of U.S. multinational companies in China have reduced their annual revenue projections, mostly due to the recent COVID-19 outbreak in Shanghai, according to a joint survey by the American Chambers of Commerce in Shanghai and Beijing published on Friday.
 Responses to the survey, conducted with 167 companies operating throughout China including 76 in manufacturing, found 82% of manufacturers reported slowed or reduced production due to a lack of employees, inability to obtain supplies, or government-ordered lockdowns.

 - Country: